 I waited a few weeks to make sure all the withdrawal effects were gone before tapering down mirtazapine.
 This one wasn’t as bad as some other antidepressants.
 I stepped down from 45mg in 7.5mg steps, which was about the smallest I could do easily.
 The lowest dose pills are 15mg, cutting them twice is problematic.
 The worst was the first step down, it was so painful I stayed there for 2 weeks.
 After that, it was pain-free and stepped down one week at a time.

-The worst withdrawal caused from it is insomnia.
+The worst withdrawal caused by it is insomnia.
 I have had insomnia since I was 18, it started in the Army.
 The only positive effect from mirtazapine was that it kept insomnia away.
 A bad effect was I slept 12 hours.
 I used to be able to take melatonin and valerian root which worked well, but it didn’t work at all at after stopping mirtazapine.
 I tried doxylamine which didn’t either.
 Lately, they work a little better.
 I guess it is because my brain had changed and is slowly going back to normal.
 The good thing is that I no longer sleep 12 hours and still feel exhausted.
 I sleep 4-8 hours and rarely feel tired.
 The return of psychiatric symptoms minimize any gains by being very distracting and slowing my thought processes.
 Pick your poison.

 The last thing was clonazepam, a benzodiazepine.
 I was only taking 1mg a day, and not always every day.
 Despite the reputation of being hard to get off, I tapered off pretty quickly.
 In about two weeks.
 That might have been too fast.
 I still have withdrawal effects, so I am not completely off it.
 I take 1-2mg a week, when the withdrawals get too bad and if I get a strong seizure aura.